inbo/tutorials/content/tutorials/git_authentication/index.md

 source desktop applications are available as well and are listed in
 <https://github.com/andOTP/andOTP/wiki/Open-Source-2FA-Apps>.
 Mostly
 these open source tools are geared towards offline storage and give users maximum control over their credentials.
+2FA is not that intrusive.
+It only kicks in when you login from a new device or when your last login on a device was a long time ago.
+If someone steals your username and password, they still can’t login using that combination from their device due to 2FA.

 The second recommendation is to use the [HTTPS protocol](#using-the-https-protocol) to transport information (data)